 M.D.s and D.O.s

-A Nurse Practitioner has completed a registered nursing degree program as part of a bachelor's degree.
-In addition, they have master's degree from an accredited nurse practitioner program.
-Physician Assistants also have a bachelor's degree and then complete a master's level degree in a physician's assistant program, and may specialize in many fields of medicine including family medicine.
+Nurse practitioners complete a registered nursing degree program as part of a bachelor's degree.
+In addition, each has a master's degree from an accredited nurse practitioner program.
+Each physician assistant also has a bachelor's degree and completes a master's level degree in a physician's assistant program.
+Physician assistants may specialize in many fields of medicine including family medicine.